Former Leinster & Lions Rugby International and TV Analyst

 On 21 April 2009, Fitzgerald was named as a member of the British and Irish Lions for the 2009 tour to South Africa and made his test debut on 27 June against South Africa.

 On 28 June 2016, Fitzgerald announced his retirement from professional rugby.
-He had suffered a neck injury in the 2016 Pro12 Final and had been advised to retire on medical grounds.
+The former rugby player had suffered a neck injury in the 2016 Pro12 Final and had been advised to retire on medical grounds.
 Since retiring Luke has worked as a TV Analyst for Eir Sport and SKY TV.